kolomu/AudioBookList/README.md

 Java Persistance Api (JPA): EclipseLink

-# How to get it up and running #
+## How to get it up and running ##
 Database: install MySQL and execute the 'audiobooksql.sql' file.

-Generel Project: import the 'audiobooksql' project.
+For the general project: import the 'AudioBookList' project folder.

-I use as IDE netbeans with Java EE Support.
+I use netbeans with Java EE Support as IDE.

-# Still needs to be done #
+# Task List #
 * Pages
- * Login Page
+- [x] Login Page
  * Register Page
  * Index (Logged in view)
  * Audiobook Page